-4.1 Accounts and Reporting
+2.3.1 Accounts and Reporting

-Accounting and reporting should be balanced, clear and transparent in line with the legal requirement of true and fair view as set out in the 1947 Companies Act, with results represented in a way that captures all material financial issues, including relevant environmental and social issues and risks.
+Accounting and reporting should be clear and transparent, in line with the legal requirement of true and fair view as set out in the 2006 Companies Act, with the numbers presented in a way that captures all material financial issues, including relevant environmental and social issues and risks; with special attention to the short and long term aspects of trading as a going concern.
+Issues with the ethics of large accounting firms are also key, with an increasing number of scandals where dishonesty of auditors is a factor - rather than 'merely' negligence or incompetence.

-Proper accounts and reporting is a fundamental element of accountability to shareholders and reinforces control by shareholder collectively based on appropriate information.
-Reporting should be objective and comprehensive.
-Accounting policies and judgements that have a material impact on results should be clearly identified.
+Proper accounts and reporting are fundamental elements of accountability to shareholders and reinforce control by shareholder collectively based on appropriate information.
+Proper accounts also enable directors and auditors to discharge their statutory functions, which includes proper profits and nets assets not only for a capital maintenance function, but also as a precursor to that, being able to make a proper going concern assessment.
 It is particularly important to distinguish between the different elements of an annual report to demarcate responsibilities.
 The accounts are audited and carry joint and several responsibilities between the auditors and directors - which is giving assurance on the financial integrity of the business.
 Other parts of the annual report are under the responsibility of the directors alone.
 The term 'financial reporting' is potentially blurring responsibilities.

-LAPFF robustly supports the principle that the accounts are addressed to the shareholders for the benefit of the shareholders and creditors, and for the proper conduct of the AGM, which includes, approving the dividend (which must be lawful by reference to the numbers in the accounts), reappointing the directors and assenting to their remuneration.
+LAPFF robustly supports the principle that the accounts are addressed to the shareholders for the benefit of the shareholders and creditors, and for the proper conduct of the AGM, which includes approving the dividend (which must be lawful by reference to the numbers in the accounts), reappointing the directors, and assenting to their remuneration.

 LAPFF robustly upholds the going concern basis of preparing accounts.
-The shareholder residue is likely to be very different on a going concern compared to an on-going concern basis.
+The shareholder residue is likely to be very different on a going concern compared to an ongoing concern basis.
 LAPFF recognises significant problems with International Financial Reporting Standards (IFRS) in this regard.